Production-Ready LLM Infrastructure

 KV Cache & Advanced Config

-- cacheTypeK / cacheTypeV for KV cache quantization
+- cacheTypeK / cacheTypeV (llama.cpp standard enum)

 GPU Queue Visibility